FEniCS/ufl/doc/sphinx/source/user/examples.rst

   a = v*u*dx

-This example is implemented in the file ``demo/Mass.ufl`` in the collection of demonstration forms included with the UFL source distribution.
+This example is implemented in the file ``Mass.ufl`` in the collection of demonstration forms included with the UFL source distribution.

 Poisson equation